Health and Travel Alerts Learn More Left arrow

 The fall is also very temperate.
 September is typically a couple of degrees warmer than May, and the sea, especially on the southern side, is approaching a lukewarm bath in temperature in late summer.

-This begins to ebb in October, but the heat still radiates off the sun-bleached stone of the historic center, and passeggiata along Corso Umberto I is still mostly completed in short sleeves.
+This begins to ebb during October in Italy, but the heat still radiates off the sun-bleached stone of the historic center, and passeggiata along Corso Umberto I is still mostly completed in short sleeves.

 In high season, the sunbeds of Hemingway Beach and the other stabilimenti close to Brindisi are filled with vacationers enjoying the cooling sea breezes that take the edge off the 30°F plus inland temperatures.